 The government also announced that there would be an apportionment of irrecoverable local tax losses between central and local government at the spending review.
 Government provided compensation to local authorities for 75% of irrecoverable losses in council tax and business rates income in respect of 2020/21.
-The Council was therefore anticipating receiving £69,047 for Council Tax losses, and £22,487 compensation for Business Rates.
+The Council was therefore anticipating receiving £69,047 for Council Tax losses, however, there was no expectation of any compensation for Business Rates due to the level of income collected.